tytydraco/yessleep/out/The_Chanting_In_The_Woods_Remastered.md

-I don’t go into the woods anymore—no matter where I travel, I stay far away from them.
-It’s been that way since I was very young.
-Life in that town was great.
-I had my mom four friends from preschool, and nice neighbors.
+“I don’t go into the woods anymore—no matter where I travel, I stay far away from them.
+It’s been that way since I was very young… since the night I first heard the chanting.
+It still feels like it was yesterday.”

 This was one of the scariest experiences I’ve ever had.
 It happened when I was five.
 Even though I’m safe now and living in a big city, I still remember the horror of that small town — the chanting, the horned beast, and the nightmares.
 Sorry, I’m getting ahead of myself.
 I’ll tell you everything that happened.